Post

 Content Posting Bots

-• Cross-posting: Share content from other channels automatically
+• Cross-posting: Share content from other channels automatically, which is valuable if you’re aggregating content from multiple sources

-• Bulk scheduling: Upload weeks of content at once
+• Bulk scheduling: Upload weeks of content at once, perfect for pre-planned campaigns or content series

 Analytics and Monitoring Bots